ARTICLE I - IDENTIFICATION

 Section 2.
 Other Committees

 The chair of the Board of Directors shall appoint such other committees, as they or the Board of Directors may deem necessary, including task forces or work groups, which are intended for a specific time period, thus not requiring successor appointments.

 The committee members attending a duly called committee meeting shall constitute a quorum.

 Nominations shall be made as follows:

-A nomination for any expiring term or vacancy on the Board of Directors and for the position of vice chair may be initiated by a petition, signed by at least 10 Regular Members of the Society.
+A nomination for any expiring term or vacancy on the Board of Directors and for the position of vice chair may be initiated by a petition, signed by at least 10 Voting Members of the Society.
 The petition must be submitted to the Secretary of the Society by December 15.

 Section 2.
 Elections

 By December 15, the nominees of the Nominations Committee for the Board of Directors and each elected officer shall be declared elected by the secretary if no nominations by petition are filed as provided in Section 1 above.